OwnLocal/EstebanProject/README.md

 Execute `./OwnLocal` with the required flags.
 The available flags are:

 `-p` to use prod config file.
-If this flag is not used the the debug config file will be used.
+If this flag is not used then the debug config file will be used by default.

 `-s` to setup ES.
-This creates de ES index (deleting it first if it already exists), adds the index settings and mappings, and then parses the CSV file to index all businesses on ES.
+This creates the ES index (deleting it first if it already exists), adds the index settings and mappings, and then parses the CSV file to index all businesses into ES.

 ### Project Structure
 **Config:** containes configuration files to connect to ES and to define listening IP/port of API.